 Rossi knows a lot about horse racing, and about the shadowy teams that bet billions a year on the races, reaping huge rewards—some of it from volume rebates on losing bets by the tracks who encourage the practice.
 You see the more people bet, the more tracks earn.
-"Horse racing gambling is basically the suckers against the quants," said Chris.
+"Horse racing gambling is basically the suckers against the quants," said Rossi.
 "And the quants are kicking the [crap] out of the suckers."

 Rossi agreed that the track is a good testing ground for AI models.
 "Horse racing is great for something like this," he said.
 "It's cut and dry; the money doesn't lie."
 He also believes that there is a vast and growing market for no-code AutoML.
 "This is what people want," he said.
 "They don't want to sit in the weeds and try to learn Python."

 Rossi sent Akkio's Reilly 700 rows of training data consisting of the history of horses scheduled to run 10 races a few days later at Saratoga Race Course.
 The data consisted of:

 - The dates of the horse's previous races

 - The track where those races took place